CengageEng/maven-training/course-notes.md

 ### Common Plugins
 Plugins you'll frequently encounter include the compile plugin and the SureFire plugin that runs unit tests.
 Behind the scenes and able to be customized are the maven-resources-plugin, the maven-dependency-plugin, and others.

+Note on reading plugin documentation: look first at the Introduction, Usage, and Goals sections.
+Almost all plugins have these, and that's where the information you're looking for is.

 ### Packaging
 The packaging for a module defines the lifecycle bindings for that module as well as how the build artifact is packaged.
 Most common is jar packaging, that packages up your class files into a jar.
 Also common are the pom packaging, for container modules, and war packaging for web artifacts.